...

 A feature to further reduce the lumbar strain was created through medical and anatomical study and simulation of care activities including transfer and posture change assistance.

 Apart from the “Hybrid Mode,” which enables The Wearable Cyborg HAL to identify “bioelectrical signal” reflected on the will of movement conveyed from the brain to the muscle via the nerve system, a new mode named “Cybernics Autonomous Control mode” has been installed.
 This mode can enable the user to operate the device without the need to attach the sensors.
-With the ability to wear the device in less than 10 seconds in the new mode, this is especially helpful for caregivers who wished to utilize HAL︓ in a variety of settings with little effort.
+With the ability to wear the device in less than 10 seconds in the new mode, this is especially helpful for caregivers who wished to utilise HAL︓ in a variety of settings with little effort.

 • Benefits everyone in the nursing care area:

 Improving the physical strain on caregivers results in a safer workplace and fewer workplace accidents.
 Furthermore, improving the care recipient’s independence via activities like sitting up without assistance lessens both the caregiver’s and the recipient’s burdens.
-The new Wearable Cyborg HAL will tackle resolving the problems associated with an aging society by playing two roles.
+The new Wearable Cyborg HAL will tackle resolving the problems associated with an ageing society by playing two roles.

 Our patient’s Recovery Statement